Perrin35/thermalization/README.md

 - **`quantum data/`**:
   - Raw data from six IBMQ sessions in subfolders:
     - **`session thermalization <i>`** (1 ≤ i ≤ 6): Simulations at \( T = 2.5, 5, 10 \) for both initial states.
+The 3 first sessions correspond to the ground state with session 1 for T=2.5, session 2 for T=5 and session 3 for T=10.
+The 3 last sessions correspond to the highest energy state with the same ordering for the time.
       - **`measurement_backend=ibm_hanoi.json`**: `measurement_backend=ibm_hanoi.json`: A 16x16 matrix representing the calibration of the measurement process for that session.
 The
 2^4=16 rows correspond to different initial bitstring states that are prepared and directly measured.
 In a perfect measurement scheme, this matrix would be the identity matrix.
 However, due to noise, other states may become populated.
-This file can be used to mitigate the effects of noisy measurements by applying the Iterative Bayesian Unfolding (IBU, see [3]) method, as demonstrated in the notebook `compute populations.ipynb`
+This file can be used to mitigate the effects of noisy measurements by applying the Iterative Bayesian Unfolding (IBU, see [2]) method, as demonstrated in the notebook `compute populations.ipynb`
       - **Result Files**:
         - `result_disorder_realization_<i>_backend=ibm_hanoi.json`: Results from circuits in the `RC/` folder.
 Each file contains a list of 100 dictionaries.
 Each dictionary represents the quantum run of a cRC circuit version, with keys corresponding to bitstring configurations (in base 10) and values representing their measured probabilities.
         - `result_ZNE3_disorder_realization_<i>_backend=ibm_hanoi.json`: Results from circuits in the `ZNE3/` folder, with the same structure as above.

 - **`populations/`**:
   - Stores population data derived from raw quantum data using the `compute populations.ipynb` notebook.
 Includes:
     - `population_exact_dynamics_<initial_state>.npy`: The theoretical  population expected from the exact hamiltonian dynamics.
-A NumPy array \( 100 \times 1500 \times 16 \).
+A NumPy array \( 100 x 1500 x 16 \).
 Axes correspond to:
       1. Disorder realizations (100).
       2. Simulation times (1500, sampled at intervals of 0.01 from 0 to 15).
       3. Bitstring configurations (16).
     - `population_noiseless_<initial_state>.npy`: the population expected from the recompiled circuit but on a perfect quantum computer.
 It is very close to the 	exact dynamics and therefore not shown in the paper.
-A NumPy array \( 3 \times 16 \times 100 \).
+A NumPy array \( 3 x 16 x 100 \).
 Axes correspond to:
       1. Simulation times (3: \( T = 2.5, 5, 10 \)).
       2. Bitstring configurations (16).
       3. Disorder realizations (100).
-    - `population_RC_<initial_state>.npy`: population computed from the files `result_disorder_realization_<i>_backend=ibm_hanoi.json` using IBU in conjunction with 	the "measurement_backend=ibm_hanoi.json" to mitigate the effects of noisy measurements.
-A NumPy array \( 3 \times 16 \times 100 \times 100 \).
+    - `population_RC_<initial_state>.npy`: Population data calculated from the files `result_disorder_realization_<i>_backend=ibm_hanoi.json` using IBU method, combined with the `measurement_backend=ibm_hanoi.json` calibration file to correct for the effects of noisy measurements.
+A NumPy array \( 3 x 16 x 100 x 100 \).
 Axes correspond to:
       1. Simulation sessions (3: \( T = 2.5, 5, 10 \)).
       2. Bitstring configurations (16).
       3. Disorder realizations (100).